 Answer: Yes.
-If you have generated 5' gene expression data along with V(D)J data for your sample, you can identify differentially expressed genes between clonotypes.
+If you generated 5' gene expression data and V(D)J data from the same sample, you can identify differentially expressed genes between clonotypes.

 Now you should see the clonotypes identified by Cell Ranger V(D)J in the right panel.
 Colored in blue in the t-SNE view are the cells that Cell Ranger V(D)J identified as cells based on TCRs/BCRs: